Cranberry Orange Cake

 How to Make the Cranberry Orange Cake

-- Divide the cake batter evenly into the prepared cake pans.
+- Bake the cake layers: Divide the cake batter evenly into the prepared cake pans.
 Bake the cake layers for 30 to 35 minutes, until the tops of the cakes bounce back when gently touched.
+Cool the cake layers in the pan and then transfer to a wire rack to cool completely.

 Assembling the Cranberry Orange Cake

-- Add the final cake layer to the top of the cake.
+- Fill and stack the cake: Place one cake layer on a round cake board.
+Add desired amount of orange cream cheese frosting and spread evenly with an offset spatula.
+Add the second cake layer, more frosting, and spread evenly with an offset spatula.
+Add the final cake layer to the top of the cake.
 Be sure the bottom of the cake layer is facing up.

-- Use a large offset spatula to create swirls in the frosting around the sides and top of the cake.
-If desired, decorate with sugared cranberries.
+- Frost the cake: Add a generous layer of the orange cream cheese frosting to the chilled cake with an offset spatula.
+Use a cake scraper to smooth the sides of the cake.
+Use a large offset spatula to create swirls in the frosting around the sides and top of the cake.
+Decorate the top edge with sugared cranberries.

 Recipe Tips